 Turns out, pretty hard when you have a mental illness like depression or anxiety.
 You can try to stop it, you can try to calm the metaphorical voices in your head.
 (Literal voices would be schizophrenia, which is a whole different topic.)
 And it might even be possible to stop the voices.
 Ah, but with help.
 Either with meds, or with therapy.
 Someone smarter than you who went to school and studied these things can help you.
 Someone who has an arsenal of tools in their toolbox.
 Jedi mind tricks you can play on yourself.
 But you can’t do it alone.
 Not really.
 Not if you actually have depression, not if you’re actually dealing with anxiety, having a panic attack.
 You can’t just “decide to be in a good mood” when you have a mental illness.

 “Sure you can.
 Just be happy.
 Change your attitude.
 Happiness is a choice.”
-I get why you would think that.
 Some of you still believe it is a sign of weakness to be depressed or to have anxiety.
 And truth be told, I don’t blame you because I get it.
 The reasons for your disbelief are complex.
 For some of my guy friends, it’s the culture of “toxic masculinity” that tells you that “real men” don’t cry, let alone have depression.
 “Yeah right, ‘depression’ sure ok.”

 The culture of toxic masculinity is killing our boys and men by the way, but that’s a topic for another day.